 As an engineer, I find it particularly interesting to be working now as Manager of the Language and Brain laboratory, helping our research team find out more about how the human brain processes language.

 My return to a research environment has encouraged me to re-visit my 1985 Ph.D. research with the aim of exploring the concept of a machinography (a script specially designed for the purposes of man-machine interaction) in my spare time.
-It should be much easier with today's computers!
+I keep thinking that it should be much easier with today's computers!